solworktech/zaje/README.md

 ### Installation

-Because `zaje` depends on lexers from the `gohighlight` package and also provides some [helper shell functions](./utils/functions.rc), I've created [install\_zaje.sh](./install_zaje.sh) to handle its deployment.
+If you're running a Debian or RPM based distro, the easiest way to install is by obtaining the packages from the [latest release](https://github.com/solworktech/zaje/releases); otherwise, because `zaje` depends on lexers from the `gohighlight` package and also provides some [helper shell functions](./utils/functions.rc), I've created [install\_zaje.sh](./install_zaje.sh) to handle its deployment.

 This is a shell script and does not require Go to be installed.
 Simply download and invoke with no arguments: